deablosf/dating-sim-temp/README.md

 Things to build next
-A functions to change background
+A functions to change background(Done)
-Function to bring up options
+Function to bring up options(DONE)
 Function to change brightness
 Text adventure place to place.